Safeguarding & Child Protection

-Newbridge operates an open and accepting attitude towards children as part of its responsibility for pastoral care.
+Newbridge fully recognises the contribution it can make to protect children and support students.
+We operate an open and accepting attitude towards children as part of its responsibility for pastoral care.
 Staff hope that children and parents/carers will feel free to talk about any concern and will see school as a safe place when there are difficulties.

 Children’s worries and fears will be taken seriously and children are encouraged to seek help from members of staff.

 DESIGNATED SAFEGUARDING LEAD & DEPUTY DESIGNATED SAFEGUARDING LEADS

 Any concerns can be raised through anyone in the safeguarding team.
 Our main office can put you in contact with the team.

 Our IT Team are also on hand to give practical help and advice about keeping your child safe online.

 Our DSL’s are appropriately trained by Leicestershire County Council (LCC) and receive refresher training at least every two years, as well as regular safeguarding updates.